Osestic/Electrical-Vehicle-Control-Interface/README.md

 4. Integrate one of the Raspberry Pis with the Woodpecker Electric Vehicle (EV) platform by connecting the CAN High and CAN Low of the RS485-CAN-HAT to that of the EV platform.

 ### Note:
-  Ensure both Raspberry Pi's are on the same Ethernet or internal WI-FI network for the following steps.
+  - Ensure both Raspberry Pi's are on the same Ethernet or internal WI-FI network for the following steps.
+  - Make sure the ```~/.bashrc``` file of both Raspberry Pi's have the same ROS_DOMAIN_ID and that ROS_LOCALHOST_ONLY is either set to 0 or deleted.

 ## Programmed With